Blog

 The Big Five is the most replicated personality model, but not beyond criticism.
 What critics say about its structure, culture, and predictive limits.

-Using Cèrcol for team development: a practical step-by-step guide
+Using Cèrcol for team development: a practical guide

 Cèrcol's profiles, Witness peer assessment, and team map enable a full development cycle.
 Follow these steps from self-insight to concrete team agreements.